thybag/JSnip/readme.md

 ---------------------
 Please see [this article](http://userbag.co.uk/development/introducing-jsnip/) for a more complete/readable guide.

-1. Upload the jsnip.js and Jsnip.css on to your web server and import them in your documents header.
+1. Upload jsnip.min.js, base.min.js and Jsnip.css on to your web server and import them in your documents header.
+   Ensure base is imported before jsnip.

 2. To add a snippet, simply create a DIV with the relevant class name.